 Committee of experts tracks lists, species, status, candidates, government actions.

 Canada's version of the U.S. Environmental Protection Agency.
 Special sections on acid rain, ozone, climate change, pollution prevention, water, wildlife, air pollution, including the National Pollutant Release Inventory (similar to the U.S. Toxics Release Inventory.)
-Visit EC's National Water Research Institute which provides media experts on its many research topics.
+See also the Air Pollutant Emissions Inventory.

 Library and Archives Canada